FatmaElzahraaAhmed/JSBasicLoginPage/README.md

 ## Functionality

-The login functionality is implemented in the script.js file.
-When the user clicks the "LOGIN" button, the script retrieves the entered username and password.
-It then checks if the provided credentials match the hardcoded values ("admin" as the username and "123" as the password).
-If the credentials match, a "Welcome!" message is displayed; otherwise, a "Not registered." message is shown.
+The login and registration functionalities are implemented in the `script.js` file.
+When the user clicks the "LOGIN" button, the script retrieves the entered username and password, checks if the provided credentials match the hardcoded values, and displays a corresponding message.
+Similarly, the registration process validates the entered email and password, showing success or error messages accordingly.

-## Customization

-To customize this login page for your application:

-1. Change Hardcoded Credentials:

-   - Open script.js and modify the hardcoded username and password values to match those of your application.

-2. Styling:

-   - Customize the appearance of the login page by modifying the styles in the style.css file.

-3. Integration:
-   - Integrate the login functionality with your backend for proper user authentication.

 ## Usage